Normalitan/Air-Quality-and-Wildfire-Analysis-Project/README.md

 Download Data: https://drive.google.com/file/d/1Gz5400th6gRVkiTyDT3lro6Er8VE6-Uy/view?usp=sharing

 ## Overview
-This project continues to analyze the relationship between wildfires and air quality in the Northeastern United States in 4 counties (Norfol, Sulfolk, Philly, and District of Columbiaa), with a focus on the impact of Canadian wildfires around June 7th 2023.
+This project continues to analyze the relationship between wildfires and air quality in the Northeastern United States in 4 counties (Boston, New York, Philly, and District of Columbia), with a focus on the impact of Canadian wildfires around June 7th 2023.
 The project utilizes data from NASA's FIRMS (Fire Information for Resource Management System) and the EPA (Environmental Protection Agency) to explore correlations between wildfire occurrences and air quality measurements.

 ## Files
 1. EPA API.ipynb: Jupyter notebook for fetching and processing EPA air quality data.
 (INCOMPLETE)